-“It’s a lot easier to progress and become a more consistent in your surfing when you’re in warmer water,” says Harry.
+“It’s a lot easier to progress and become more consistent in your surfing when you’re in warmer water,” says Harry.

 “Your body is looser.
 You don’t have to wear a thick wetsuit that – although beneficial in keeping you warm – can sometimes feel restrictive.
 And you don’t have to worry about your muscles ceasing up and getting cold.

 “Most of the world’s top surfers go to places like Indonesia and Australia to train in the warmer climates.
-I love surfing at home, but warm water definitely plays a huge role in the progression for your surfing.
+I love surfing at home, but warm water definitely plays a huge role in the progression of your surfing.

-“Hopefully after three months of training I’ll be ready for the European summer and the contents I hope to enter and win.”
+“Hopefully after three months of training, I’ll be ready for the European summer and the contents I hope to enter and win.”